pr0g/cmake-examples/README.md

 Check out the [external-project-add](examples/more/external-project-add) example for an (_opinionated_) introduction on how to take advantage of the command.

+### `cmake-helpers`

+I've put together some little wrappers to reduce the amount of boilerplate needed when installing libraries.
+These can be pulled in using `FetchContent`.
+Please see [cmake-helpers](https://github.com/pr0g/cmake-helpers) for more details.

 ## CMake Resources

 I've been attempting to learn CMake for a while and have built up quite a list of articles/blogs/documentation that have helped inform my understanding up to this point.
 Please see them listed below (mainly for my benefit so I have them all in one place).